evietron/BackBit-OpenSource/README.md

 # BackBit-MemoryExpansion

 These are some memory expansions that I use for my own machines.
+I used to sell some of these, but I no longer have the bandwidth to build memory expansions so I have made the designs open-source.
 Designs may have been derived from various information I scrubbed from the internet, but layouts are my own.
 Feel free to make your own builds, modifications, or to ask me questions about how to build.

 ## Atari-520ST-4MB